Rossmm1990/SpaceX_Data_Science_Proj/README.md

 To install Project Title, follow these steps:

-1. Install either [Download Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Download Anaconda](https://www.anaconda.com/products/distribution) to run environment
+1. Install either [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/distribution) to run environment
 2. Steps if you want to be able to run script to create postgresDB and query the database
-    - Download and install the latest version of PostgreSQL from the official site:  [Download PostgreSQL](https://www.postgresql.org/download/)
+    - Download and install the latest version of PostgreSQL from the official site:  [PostgreSQL](https://www.postgresql.org/download/)
     - Note username, password, and port (default is 5432)
     - After installation run: **`psql --version`** (should see something like psql (PostgreSQL) 16.x)
     - In SQL shell run: **`createdb spacex_project_database`** Or use pgAdmin to create it via GUI.